 If successful at the first stage then candidates will be invited forward for a second stage interview with Partners of the Firm.
 They will also be asked to deliver a pre-prepared presentation and/or carry out a practical exercise as part of this final stage process.

-Applications for 2022 Training Contracts are now open closing on July 31st 2020
+Applications for 2022 Training Contracts are now closed.
+Opportunities for 2023 will open for applications in November.

 If you have any queries about the application process, please contact our recruitment team at email@example.com.